jforcode/NewsFeedApi/README.md

-# News Feed - Front End
+# News Feed - API

 News Feed displays news feed from a set of sources.
 This is a practice project to build something cool and learn a lot of stuff on the journey.
 Although looking elementary, the news feed project offers a lot of logical and design challenges, and is really a great project for devs of all levels to learn a lot.